pyroot99/pyarpspoof/README.md

 ## Usage:
-Run the following command to install required modules
+Run the following command to install required modules:
 ```echo
 pip3 install -r requirements.txt
 ```
 Run the python script and it asks for a target IP and gateway IP incase if you don't know gateway IP use route -n to find out